stomp-js/stompjs/docs-src/Usage.md

 To receive messages in the browser, the STOMP client must first subscribe to a destination.

-You can use the `subscribe()` method to subscribe to a destination.
+You can use the [Client#subscribe](../classes/Client.html#subscribe) method to subscribe to a destination.
 The method takes 2 mandatory arguments: `destination`, a String corresponding to the destination and `callback`, a function with one message argument and an optional argument `headers`, a JavaScript object for additional headers.